$15M designated for new Uvalde elementary school - NewsBreak

 The press release also stated that the Texas Department of Public Safety will continue to perform duties under Operation Lone Star using other agency funds to cover associated costs and will present any supplemental appropriations need to the legislature to consider during the next legislative session.

-Read the proposal letter from state leadership and the approval letter from the Governor here .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Read the proposal letter from state leadership and the approval letter from the Governor here.

 Comments / 0